Support your child's additional learning needs

 - In the months leading up to school entry, families are encouraged to meet with school staff.

-- Use photos to help your child become familiar with the school environment as well as routines.
+- Use photographs or pictures of the school environment to help your child become familiar with the school.

 Skills to work on over the holidays